; Advocacy - Homelessness Support and Accommodation Services - City of Wanneroo

 Strategic alignment

-The City of Wanneroo has been a leader of the Joondalup Wanneroo Ending Homelessness Group (JWEHG) which was originally formed in 2011.
+The City plays a key supporting role in the Joondalup Wanneroo Ending Homelessness Group (JWEHG).
 The JWEHG comprises of government, community members with lived experience of homelessness, not-for-profit, corporate, faith-based organisations and people working in the homelessness sector, in and around the Joondalup and Wanneroo region.
 In partnership with the City of Joondalup, the City has a Regional Homelessness Plan focusing on building capacity, understanding and engagement; prevention and early intervention; and responding to homelessness.
 The City has seen a significant rise in reports of homelessness over the last year.

 What is required